 So, you are thinking about using Gemini Observatory for your Science?
-Or you were just granted a Gemini Observing program?
-Or you downloaded Gemini data and you want to know what support you have access to for Data Reduction?
+Or you were just awarded time for a Gemini Observing program?
+Or you downloaded Gemini data and you want to know what support is available for Data Reduction?

 This page summarizes the basic facts you need to know before deciding what to do, as it guides you through the whole life cycle of a Gemini observing program.

 There are 3 phases to a Gemini Observing program:

 - Phase I: Proposal for telescope time and time allocation

 - Phase II: Program preparation, observations, quality control and archiving

 - Phase III: Data reduction and analysis

 Phase I : Proposal for telescope time and time allocation